itsmais/itsmais/README.md

 :camera: Hobbyist [photographer](https://500px.com/maishatem) by night.

-🇫🇷 I’m currently learning French (DUEF).

-👩🏼‍🔧 I’m looking to collaborate on a part-time project.
+👩🏼‍🔧 I’m always looking to collaborate on freelance or part-time projects.

 📫 How to reach me: tweets or DM's at [@mais_hatem](https://twitter.com/mais_hatem).